Bank of America Tower (Manhattan): Office space

-Each of the office floors has a ceiling measuring 9.5 ft high.
-The office stories use a raised floor structural system to allow utilities and mechanical systems to be built underneath the floors.
-The finished office floor is about 14 in above the floor slab.
-The office stories also contain dropped ceilings, above which are some of the mechanical systems.
+Within the 14.5 ft slab-to-slab height, each of the office floors has a dropped ceiling 9.5 ft high.
+The dropped ceiling conceals some of the mechanical systems.
+The office stories also use a raised floor structural system to allow utilities and mechanical systems to be built underneath the floors; the finished office floor is about 14 in above the floor slab.
 Air conditioning is pumped through the underfloor plenum system.
 The interior lighting system is designed to emphasize the southeast-corner chamfer at night.
-The upper stories span up to 90000 ft2.
+The stories span up to 90000 ft2 or 99000 ft2 at the lower stories.
+The upper stories are progressively smaller, covering as little as 25000 ft2 near the spire.

 Bank of America's offices, spanning the first through 36th and the top floor, were designed by Gensler.
 The bank required 50 foot-candles of lighting for its offices, but conventional light fixtures could not do this without wasting energy.
 As a result, a custom lighting fixture was manufactured for the bank's offices, which could be controlled by a dimmer, though the fixtures could save energy regardless of the presence of a dimmer.
 Partitions between work cubicles are designed to be 48 in tall, and furniture and carpets were designed with a "warm" brownish color scheme.
 The offices themselves are arranged in 5 ft modules to align with the subdivisions of the facade and ceiling.
 For offices placed near the tower's perimeter, furniture and opaque partitions were arranged perpendicularly to the curtain wall.
-One-third of all the space in the building was devoted to the bank's trading floors in 2013.
+One-third of the building's entire interior area was devoted to the bank's trading floors in 2013.